embedded-slam/siraj/README.md

 `time_stamp_column_number_zero_based`
 Determines the column index that contains the timing information (if any).
 This is mainly used to calculate the elapsed time between any two selected logs.

+`non_matching_line_target_column_zero_based`
+Sometimes, there are log entries that doesn't match the regex pattern specified by _log_row_pattern_, but still it needs to be displayed.
+This parameter specifies which column will hold these non matching data when encountered.
+The values of the remaining columns will be copied as is from the previous row.

 `source_cross_reference_configs`
 Holds configurations related to source code cross-referencing.
 This is used when selecting a table cell to display the corresponding source code that generated the currently selected row (if applicable).